“A leader takes people where they want to go. A great leader takes people where they don’t necessarily want to go, but ought to be.”

 According to the HBR study, a major reason women aren’t moving up as far and as fast as they should is that they don’t self-promote.
 So here’s a three-point action plan that I would recommend you put in place immediately.

-- Increase your visibility.
 You can do this in a number of ways.
 Start by speaking up in meetings, not only to discuss your own projects and ideas but also to acknowledge your team’s efforts or ideas presented by your peers.
 Volunteer to make presentations or speak at company meetings where top executives will be present.
+Take on high-visibility projects, assuming the responsibilities of the job you want to have.
 Network at business events, both inside and outside the company, as often as you can.

 Will you get the promotion you feel you deserve?
 Will you break through into top management?
+Will you find the work/life balance you need and deserve?
 Another factor revealed in the HBR study is that men in senior management positions still tend to hire other men.
 While that may be true, choose to focus instead on the fact, supported by scientific data, that when it comes to male vs. female leadership ability, women are the true leaders.
 Your leadership skills may be rewarded in your current company and they may not.
 But they will be rewarded—count on it!

 If your head is bumping up against a glass ceiling in your company, contact Joel for some glass-shattering ideas.